jtokoph/editr/README.md

 ## Usage

-There are two parts to redit: the server and the client.
+There are two parts to editr: the server and the client.
 Both will work out of the box with the defaults if TextMate is installed.
 For other editors such as Sublime Text 2 and Chocolat, be sure to set the editor option on the server.

 ### Server